aisoftdevs-net/.github/README.md

 ## Founder

 > Sarmad Rafique is the Founder of AISoftDevs.
-He is a Full Stack Engineer and a SAAS development expert.
+He is a Full Stack Engineer and SAAS development expert.

 - [Sarmad Rafique](https://github.com/Sarmad426)